Closer to me, dear

 - Killer Cop: Laurent Delgado, a French riot control officer who killed a teenager during a riot.

 - The Truth Terrorist is revealed to be Kieran Ashton, a former police officer and colleague of Karl.

 - Man on Fire: TT finds a way to set people on fire due to an invisible and scentless chemical placed in their pockets.

 - Missing White Woman Syndrome: A variation.
-After TT has kidnapped a school bus full of children, he promises to release them only if the public riots against stores that exploit child labour.
+After TT has kidnapped a school bus full of children, he promises to release them only if the public riots against stores that exploit child labor.
 Once his hostages are whittled down to two, the terrorist holds an on-line vote to decide which child shall be set free and which shall be executed.
 One is a black boy, the other a white girl.
-No prizes for guessing which one the public votes in favour of.
+No prizes for guessing which one the public votes in favor of.

 - The Not-Love Interest: Karl and Elise to each other.
 Ironically, she's probably the only significant female character in the show that Karl hasn't slept with.